Insider Selling: GFL Environmental Inc. (TSE:GFL) Senior Officer Sells 9,645 Shares of Stock

-GFL Environmental Inc. (TSE:GFL – Get Free Report) Senior Officer Mindy Beth Gilbert sold 9,645 shares of the business’s stock in a transaction dated Friday, March 22nd.
-The stock was sold at an average price of C$47.85, for a total value of C$461,513.25.
+GFL Environmental Inc. (TSE:GFL – Get Free Report) Senior Officer Mindy Beth Gilbert sold 9,645 shares of the firm’s stock in a transaction dated Friday, March 22nd.
+The shares were sold at an average price of C$47.85, for a total transaction of C$461,513.25.

-GFL Environmental (TSE:GFL – Get Free Report) last posted its earnings results on Tuesday, February 20th.
-The company reported C$0.05 EPS for the quarter, missing the consensus estimate of C$0.24 by C($0.19).
-The company had revenue of C$1.88 billion for the quarter, compared to the consensus estimate of C$1.85 billion.
+GFL Environmental (TSE:GFL – Get Free Report) last issued its earnings results on Tuesday, February 20th.
+The company reported C$0.05 earnings per share (EPS) for the quarter, missing the consensus estimate of C$0.24 by C($0.19).
+The firm had revenue of C$1.88 billion during the quarter, compared to analyst estimates of C$1.85 billion.
 GFL Environmental had a net margin of 0.60% and a return on equity of 0.48%.
-As a group, sell-side analysts expect that GFL Environmental Inc. will post 1.2256768 EPS for the current year.
+Sell-side analysts forecast that GFL Environmental Inc. will post 1.2270169 earnings per share for the current year.

 GFL Environmental Cuts Dividend